-Alternative Rhythms Medal Series (Bronze 1, Bronze 2, Silver, Gold)
+Alternative Rhythms Medal Series (Bronze 1, Bronze 2, Silver, Gold) (These qualifications are withdrawn with final examinations on 30th September 2026)

 Tests must be passed sequentially from Bronze to Gold.
 (Bronze 2 is an optional examination) Candidates may enter for both the Bronze 1 and or 2 and Silver medals at the same session, but each higher test must be taken at a separate session.
 Candidates take this option at their own risk as the Silver result will become void if the Bronze result is unsuccessful.
 Candidates moving from one age division to the next (see page 3) may either commence at Bronze or Silver level or may continue their medals in rotation e.g. Juvenile Gold to Junior Gold Star etc.